-Management evaluates investments in affiliated companies, partnerships and other non-marketable equity securities for evidence of otherthan-temporary declines in value.
+Management evaluates investments in affiliated companies, partnerships and other non-marketable equity securities for evidence of other-than-temporary declines in value.
 Such evaluation is dependent on the specific facts and circumstances.
 Accordingly, in determining whether other-than-temporary declines exist, management evaluates various indicators for other-than-temporary declines and evaluates financial information (e.g. budgets, business plans, financial statements, etc.).
-During 2017 no material impairment was recognized.
-During 2016 the Company recorded an impairment of approximately \$2,500 for one of its affiliated companies and during 2015 no material impairment was recognized.
+During 2018 the Company recorded impairment of approximately \$17,500 for three of its affiliated companies.
+During 2017 no material impairment was recognized and during 2016 the Company recorded an impairment of approximately \$2,500 for one of its affiliated companies.